ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 3. Click on **Generate load** a couple of times to generate more traffic.
 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.

-   You should see upto 5 instances taking the load as the maximum membership count is set to `5`.
+   You should see up to 5 instances taking the load as the maximum membership count is set to `5`.
 You can check the minimum and maximum instance group size under `Overview` tab of the instance group.
    {:tip}

-5. Refresh the load balancer URL multiple times to see the details of the VSI serving the request.
+5. Refresh the application multiple times to see the details of the VSI serving the request.

    Wait for the instances to scale as the aggregate period is set to `90 seconds` and cooldown period set to `120 seconds`.To monitor the load balancers and to check the logs, follow the steps mentioned in [this section of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)
    {:tip}